BlueLeaks: Background

 The Blue Leaks data comes largely from the intelligence gathered by fusion centers.
-After the September 11, 2001 terrorist attacks, the United States government sought to improve communication between different levels of law enforcement to better discover and prevent terrorist attacks.
+After the September 11 attacks, the United States government sought to improve communication between different levels of law enforcement to better discover and prevent terrorist attacks.
 They encouraged state and local governments to create fusion centers: physical locations where representatives of different law enforcement agencies share and collectively analyze intelligence before distributing reports back to their respective agencies.
-Fusion centers have since begun working with private "data brokers" with little public oversight.
+Fusion centers have since begun working with private data brokers with little public oversight.

 Fusion centers have been criticized as privacy-invading, ineffective, and targeted at political groups.
 In 2012, the Senate Permanent Subcommittee on Investigations found that over the 13 months of review, fusion centers did not contribute to the identification or prevention of a terrorist plot, and that of the 386 unclassified fusion center reports it reviewed, three-quarters had no connection to terrorism at all.
 In 2008, the Department of Homeland Security identified a number of privacy-related concerns created by fusion centers.
 The department noted that the excessive secrecy of fusion centers led to comparisons with COINTELPRO, and that fusion center reports sometimes distribute inaccurate or incomplete information.
 The 2012 Senate report points to a report issued by an Illinois fusion center in 2011.
 The report wrongly claimed that Russian hackers were to blame for a broken water pump, and despite the Department of Homeland Security publicly stating the report was false, its Office of Intelligence and Analysis included the claims in its report to Congress.

 After the murder of George Floyd and other instances of police violence in 2020, law enforcement in the United States came under renewed scrutiny.
 In early June, the hacker collective Anonymous announced its intent to expose police misconduct.
 The collective did high-profile hacks in the 2000s and early 2010s.
 In 2011, Antisec, a subgroup of Anonymous, released law enforcement information in support of Occupy Wall Street protestors, but the collective had few significant operations within the United States since then.